 Rail fares Q&A: Why are they going up again?

 Rail tickets are about to go up again - by an average of 4.1% from January 2014.

 Rail companies are allowed a little wiggle room, called "flex", which currently lets them put some fares up by as much as RPI plus 6%, as long as it's balanced out with smaller rises, or even cuts elsewhere.
-So you may be facing an even bigger hike, as much as 9.2%.
+So you may be facing an even bigger hike than the average rise announced.

 Why are fares going up regardless of the service you're getting?

 In a nutshell, the government wants passengers to pick up more of the bill for running the railways.